Display formats

 ⏲️ Duration

-If your smart field is being used to store a duration (e.g. days/hours between the current date-time and the due date), you will have the following formatting styles available:
+If your formula field is being used to store a duration (e.g. days/hours between the current date-time and the due date), you will have the following formatting styles available:

 Duration display format